u6yuvi/Algorithms/system_design/Sys-Design-Foundation.md

 A quantitative measure of the level of service being provided.

 1. **Correctness** - Is the right answer/data bbeing returned?.
 Error rate as a raction of all requests.
-2. **Avaialbility** - Could we respond to the request?
+2. **Availability** - Could we respond to the request?
 Fraction of time that a service is usable.
 Fraction of well-formed requests that succeeds.
 	99% = 2nines , 99.999% = 5 nines , 3 1/2 nines = 99.95

 3. **System Throughput** - The no, of requests/sec that could be handled by a server.